Skip to main content

 Sumo Deadlift Option

-The sumo deadlift utilizes a much wider stance with toes pointed outwards, allowing the lifter to position their hands inside their knees.
+The sumo deadlift uses a much wider stance with toes pointed outwards, allowing the lifter to position their hands inside their knees.
 This stance shortens the range of motion and shifts more emphasis towards the quads, adductors, and hips, making it a distinct alternative to the conventional pull.

 Pros